 That’s usually about content and experiences.
-Creating something customers can enjoy and get value from.
-Focussing on creating enjoyable and valuable content raises your brand’s social media impact.
+You create something customers can enjoy and get value from.
+Enjoyable and valuable content raises your brand’s social media impact.
 It makes customers welcome your brand into their social media world.

 Is your brand's social media a welcome guest?

 It’s clearly vital to think about your target audience before you plan what you want social media’s impact to be on your business.
 Think about the context in which your audience sees social media content.
 Think about where and when you see social media content.
 Most social media content is consumed on mobile devices and in small snack-sized chunks.